8 ways to boost your energy levels in autumn

 The power of lungs and colon

 In the tradition of the 5 elements, autumn is associated with metal.
-That stands for exchange, letting go as well as for clarity and essence.
+It stands for exchange, letting go as well as for clarity and essence.
 Two fascinating organs exemplify this philosophy to us every day.
 The lungs and the colon.

 Every day, every hour, minute, even every second, through our breath we experience the principle of taking in and letting go.
 It happens so automatically that we don’t even question it.
 But imagine what if we were unable to exhale.
 That would mean, we would not be able to take a new breath.